 Free Clinical Whole Genome Sequencing to Children with Undiagnosed Genetic Diseases

-Rare Genomics Institute (RG) is excited to announce a partnership with leading genetic sequencing laboratory Illumina Inc. (NASDAQ: ILMN) as part of their iHope program, which provides free clinical whole genome sequencing to children affected by rare or undiagnosed diseases.
+Rare Genomics Institute (RG) is happy to partner with leading genetic sequencing laboratory Illumina Inc. (NASDAQ: ILMN) as part of their iHope program, which provides free clinical whole genome sequencing to children affected by rare or undiagnosed diseases.
 Romina Ortiz, MHS, Co-founder and VP of Patient Advocacy and Policy, is leading this operation for Rare Genomics.

 “My team and I have journeyed alongside many families as they try to access these technologies to help their children find a diagnosis.
 This unprecedented opportunity may open the doors for many more families.”

 Children who are suspected of having a rare or undiagnosed disease, who have two biologic parents who can also provide a blood sample and a physician that recommends the test.

 There are no costs for the sequencing and interpretation.
 There may be cost associated with visiting your physician and drawing samples that you will be responsible for.